 Promoting Healthy Sleep in Workers!

-Sleep quality and duration has direct impact on functioning of employees on many levels.
-Developing and promoting healthy habits for proper sleep hygiene is imperative for a productivity of an individual and organisation.
-It is recommended by the experts to have a 7-9 hours of good sleep to maintain a productive and healthy life.
+Sleep quality and duration have a direct impact on the functioning of employees on many levels.
+Developing and promoting healthy habits for proper sleep hygiene is imperative for the productivity of an individual and organisation.
+It is recommended by experts to have 7-9 hours of good sleep to maintain a productive and healthy life.

 Assess your sleep with free sleep assessment - https://bit.ly/freesleepassessment